bitcero/reCaptcha/README.md

 ### Install

+**Notice:** The plugin is currently on alpha stage.
+This plugin must not be used on production environments.

 This plugin must be installed as any other plugin for Common Utilities:

 1. Download **[latest version](https://github.com/bitcero/reCaptcha/archive/master.zip)** of plugin.